devshekhawat/REST-API/README.md

 # REST API

-This is the entire source code of the REST API with mocha chai testing and Istanbul coverage.
+This is the entire source code of the a simple REST API with mocha chai testing and Istanbul coverage.

 ## Setup